 Dopamine is an organic chemical found naturally in the human body.
 It is a neurotransmitter; they are chemical messengers that carry electrical signals between neurons in the brain.
 The concept of our happiness mostly depends on dopamine since it directly affects the pleasure and reward centers of the brain.
-It is correlated with satisfaction, motivation, appetite, sleep, libido, memory and many more.
-As like every chemical in our body, the improper nutrition and avoidance of care leads to dopamine deficiency.
+It is correlated with satisfaction, motivation, appetite, sleep, libido, memory, and many more.
+As like every chemical in our body, improper nutrition and avoidance of care leads to dopamine deficiency.

 Our brain is a funny thing, normally it will be very cooperative and easy to work with, other times it is uncooperative and obstinate refusing to get started.
 It is rebellious and brilliant, it can be your best friend and sometimes your worst enemy.
 Often times, what we typically own and enjoy are not treated with immense priority, because what is exciting there?
 Nothing.
 It’s the same things we see and do on a daily basis therefore it kind of fades away and does not really intrigue us anymore.